 - 1. All species and hybrids of wild species in the subfamily Caprinae not native to North America.
 (Exotic sheep and goats including but not limited to: mouflon, barbary sheep, tahr, chamois.) - 2.
 The following genera in the subfamily Hippotraginae.
 Oryx spp, Addax spp. - 3.
 The following genera in the subfamily Alcelaphinae.
 Wildebeest (Connochaetes), Hartebeest (Alcelaphus), Damaliscus spp, Blesbok spp. - 4.
 All wild species and hybrids of wild species in the family Suidae (European boar, Eurasian boar, Russian boar, feral hog) and the family Tayassuidae (Javelina and peccary). - 5.
 All species and hybrids of wild species in the family Cervidae not designated as alternative livestock by §35-41.5-102 C.R.S. or as domestic or unregulated wildlife by Chapter W-11 of these regulations.
 Only commercial parks licensed for, and in possession of, authorized species on or prior to March 2, 2014 will be allowed to continue possession of those species, including acquisition of new individual animals of those species. - 6.
 Raccoon. - 7.
 Nonnative species of the subfamily Tetraoninae, including but not limited to red grouse, black grouse and capercaillae. - 8.
 Striped skunks. - 9.
 Hedgehogs Erinaceus spp., (except Erinaceus albiventris or Atelerix albiventris); Hemiechinus spp., and Paraechinus spp. - 10.
 Brush-tailed opposums Trichosurus vulpecula, Trichosurus arnhemensis, and Trichosurus caninus. - 11.
 Monk parakeet. - 12.
 Tree or sun squirrels (Heliosciurus spp.). - 13.
 Rope squirrels (Funisciurus spp.). - 14.
 Dormices (Graphiurus spp.) - 15.
 Gambian giant pouched rats (Cricetomys spp.) - 16.
 Brush-tailed porcupines (Atherurus spp.) - 17.
 Striped mice (Hybomys spp.) - 18.
 Prairie dogs (Cynomys spp.) provided however that native prairie dogs may continue to be possessed pursuant to licenses or permits granted by the Division for scientific collection, relocation or rehabilitation purposes. - 19.
 All species and hybrids of non-human primates, except as authorized by §35-80-108 C.R.S. - C. If any diseased wildlife, which would have a significant detrimental effect on Colorado's wildlife resource as determined by the Director, are found such wildlife may be destroyed or held in quarantine at the owner's expense until disposition is determined.
-Possession, transfer or any other act relative to such wildlife contrary to the Director's determination of disposition is prohibited.
+Possession, transfer or any other act relative to such wildlife contrary to the Director's determination of disposition is prohibited. - 1.
 Any occurrence of CWD in a commercial wildlife park, including the detection of CWD in either a wild or private animal within the exterior boundaries of the park or facility requires the immediate quarantine of the facility.
-De-population upon a positive diagnosis of CWD shall be required if the Division and the Dept. of Agriculture agree that the herd presents a substantial risk, taking into consideration the size and location of the facility, the presumed length of exposure, the effectiveness of the fence, and other relevant factors.
-The quarantine shall remain in place and no re-stocking of cervids including, but not limited to, stocking for the purposes of the operation of a terminal facility, shall occur without written agreement of the Division and the Dept. of Agriculture.
+The quarantine shall remain in place and no restocking of cervids including, but not limited to, stocking for the purposes of the operation of a terminal facility, shall occur without written agreement of the Division and the Dept. of Agriculture.
 In addition to required testing of all mortalities, the herd shall be closely monitored and all clinically suspect animals shall also be destroyed and tested.
-Any deer or elk brought onto a facility in violation of quarantine or restocking plan must be immediately destroyed and tested for CWD.
-If CWD is detected in any of these, all other private deer or elk that have come into contact with these animals must be immediately destroyed and tested for CWD.
-In all such cases, there shall be no obligation for the state to compensate the owner of the animals.
+Any deer or elk brought onto a facility in violation of quarantine or re-stocking plan must be immediately destroyed and tested for CWD.
+In all such cases, there shall be no obligation for the state to compensate the owner of the animals. - a.
+De-population upon a positive diagnosis of CWD shall be required if the Division and the Dept. of Agriculture agree that the herd presents a substantial risk, taking into consideration the size and location of the facility, the presumed length of exposure, the effectiveness of the fence, prevalence in surrounding free-ranging cervid populations, and other relevant factors.